Urban design, heat exposure, and health inequities in San Antonio's walkable neighborhoods

 Assessing San Antonio’s City Imageability Through Digital Mapping

-Team: Ryun Jung Lee, Nico Molina
+Team: Ryun Jung Lee, Nico Molina, Elliott Coleman

 Project period: 2024 – current